veracity/veracity-documentation/sections/identity/authentication/api.md

 </figure>

 ## Validate access token
-To validate the access token, your API needs some additional information for Veracity IDP about OAuth configuration.
+To validate the access token, your API needs additional information about OAuth configuration for Veracity IDP.
 You can get this information from the metadata endpoint:

 ```
 https://login.veracity.com/{tenantid}/v2.0/.well-known/openid-configuration?p={policy}